Flutterando/modular/README.md

 }
 ```

-## Creating Child Modules
+## Creating child modules

-You can create other modules in your project, so instead of inheriting from `MainModule`, you should inherit from `ChildModule`.
+You can create as many modules in your project as you wish, but they will be dependent of the main module.
+To do so, instead of inheriting from `MainModule`, you should inherit from `ChildModule`:

 ```dart
 class HomeModule extends ChildModule {